cse482spring2019/MACK/README.md

 While running `docker-compose up`, run `npm start` or `yarn start` in a new tab in the `AccessMaps/webapps` directory to deploy the web app.

 We're currently using yarn for our package manager, so if an error relating to `webpack-cli` appears, run `yarn add -D webpack-cli` in the `/webapp/` directory.

+## Usage

+Usage of our rerouting feature consists of using the routing feature on AccessMap, and then selecting a point on or near your route where an obstruction has appeared.

+After selecting an origin and destination, any tap or click onto the map will result in a waypoint marker with an exclaimation mark.
+This marker represents the location of the obstacle.

+Press 'Report Obstacle' and confirm the location of the selected obstacle with the description of the feature in the card.
+After confirming, a new route will be given calculated around the blacklisted location.

 ## About